libp2p/specs/identify/README.md

 This is a list of protocols supported by the peer.

-Implementations SHOULD limit each string to 128 runes (Unicode code points) when displaying or processing these values.
+Implementations SHOULD limit each string to 128 Unicode code points when displaying or processing these values.
 When displaying in terminals, logs, or user interfaces, implementations SHOULD sanitize the strings as described in the [Unicode Sanitization](#unicode-sanitization) section below.